blinn26/se_project_aroundtheus/README.md

 - Figma
 - Images
 - Github
+- JavaScript

 **Description Functionality**

-Responsive design and overflowing text.
+Responsive design,overflowing text and Introduction to JavaScript.

 **Technologies and Techniques Used**
-Responsive design, Figma software, BEM, Font-Face, Blocks, Nesting and More.
+Responsive design, Figma software, BEM, Font-Face, Blocks, Nesting, Arrays and More.

 **Figma**